chakriappu140/spotify-clone/README.md

 ## Acknowledgments

 - 🎨 Design inspiration from Spotify.
-- 💻 Built with love using HTML, CSS, and PHP.
+- 💻 Built with love using HTML, CSS.

 ---